Komsomolskaya Pravda: History and profile

 Komsomolskaya Pravda reached its highest circulation in 1990 when it sold almost 22 million daily copies.
-In 2001 it was the ninth-top European newspaper with a circulation of 785,000 copies.
+According to the European Commission, Komsomolskaya Pravda has also been described as Russian president Vladimir Putin's favourite newspaper.
+In 2001, it was the ninth-top European newspaper with a circulation of 785,000 copies.
 It was the top-selling newspaper in Russia in 2006 with daily circulation ranging from 700,000 to 3.1 million copies.
 Its March 2008 circulation, certified by the NCS, was 660,000 copies and it was the most read paper in the country based on the findings by the TNS Gallup Media.
 In the same year the online version of the paper was also the most visited news website.

 In January 2015 a front-page article in Komsomolskaya Pravda suggested that the United States had orchestrated the Charlie Hebdo shooting.

 In May 2017, columnist Alisa Titko went viral for writing that the English city of Manchester was "full of fat people" and that she found the sight of same-sex love "disgusting".

-In 2021, the tabloid published an article in which former Kontinental Hockey League coach Andrei Nazarov accused New York Rangers winger Artemi Panarin of sexually assaulting an 18-year old Latvian woman in Riga.
-The team released a statement condemning the allegations as a "fabrication" and “intimidation tactic” against Panarin after speaking out against “recent political events”, most notably expressing his support for Russian opposition leader Alexei Navalny, who was detained upon return to Russia from Germany.
+In 2021, the tabloid published an article in which former Kontinental Hockey League coach Andrei Nazarov accused New York Rangers winger Artemi Panarin of sexually assaulting an 18-year-old Latvian woman in Riga.
+The team released a statement condemning the allegations as a "fabrication" and "intimidation tactic" against Panarin after speaking out against "recent political events", most notably expressing his support for Russian opposition leader Alexei Navalny, who was detained upon return to Russia from Germany.

+In September 2022, Komsomolskaya Pravda editor in chief Vladimir Sungorkin died.
+The official cause of death was a stroke, but came amid a series of suspicious deaths of Russian businesspeople, Russian oligarchs, and journalists since 2022.
+In December 2023, Komsomolskaya Pravda's deputy editor in chief was also found dead in her apartment.

+In February 2023, news editor Vladimir Romanenko published anti-war articles documenting Russian war crimes and criticising the alleged torture of Alexei Navalny.
+These articles were deleted within 10 minutes, and Romanenko no longer works for the publication.

-Editors in chief of Komsomolskaya Pravda
+Editors in chief

 The newspaper's editors in chief, in reverse chronological order, have been: